carlosarraes/fsback/readme.md

 ## FS Data Backend

 This is a stateless API server written in Golang with go-chi that connects to a containerized PostgreSQL database.
 It allows for CRUD operations on the database.
+You can check the full stack application in this [link](https://fsstack.netlify.app/).

 ## API and Database